Yaaya23/Secure-WAN-Simulation-with-ACLs-in-Cisco-Packet-Tracer/README.md

 # Secure-WAN-Simulation-with-ACLs-in-Cisco-Packet-Tracer
 🔐 This project demonstrates how to build a secure Wide Area Network (WAN) using Cisco Packet Tracer.

 ## 🧱 Project Overview
 - Simulates communication between Ghana and Cape Verde branch offices
 - CIDR-based IP addressing scheme
 - Access Control Lists (ACLs) to allow only HTTP and ICMP traffic
 - Ensures restricted, secure communication between endpoints

+Devices: - 2 Routers (1 per branch)
+- 2 Switches (1 per branch)
+- 8 PCs (4 per branch)
+- 1 Server for the Ghana office used to establish http connection with the Cape Verde Office

+IP Addressing: - Ghana LAN: 192.168.0.0/29
+-Cape Verde LAN: 192.168.0.8/29
+WAN Link: 192.168.1.0/30
+Security: - ACLs allow only HTTP (port 80) and ICMP (ping) - All other traffic is denied
+Testing: - Verified connectivity with ping and web browser

 ## 🛠 Tools Used